hivbackcalc/app/manual/Instruction_Manual_2.md

 Click on the _Backcalculate Infections_ tab at the top of the app to get to the backcalculation section.
 Clicking on the _Run backcalculation_ button on the left will run the backcalculation.
 This may take a few moments, as indicated by the progress message in the top right corner.

-A plot and the table appear after the backcalculation is complete.
+Plots and a table appear after the backcalculation is complete.
 Each describes quarterly diagnosis counts along with estimated quarterly incidence counts and undiagnosed counts.
-While the plot shows these statistics for each quarter within the data's time period, the table summarizes them over all quarters.
-The incidence and the number of undiagnosed cases are generate under the two different assumptions for calculating the TID.
+While the plots show these statistics for each quarter within the data's time period, the table summarizes them over all quarters.

+Each assumption for the TID, Base Case and Upper Bound, generates separate incidence and undiagnosed estiamtes.
 In this example, the different assumptions had little impact on the estimated incidence but a substantial impact on the estimates of the number of undiagnosed cases.
 This is because undiagnosed cases in 2006-2012 arise from incident cases from up to 18 years prior.
 The Base Case and Upper Bound make assumptions about how the incident cases are distributed over that entire time period, while the plot only depicts 2006-2012 incidence.

 <center>